sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Open SAP Build
-1. In the cockpit of your trial account, go to **Instances and bscriptions**.
+1. In the cockpit of your trial account, go to **Instances and Subscriptions**.

     ![Instances and Subscriptions](assets/open1.png)